Jewelry Care

 Cleaning Gold Vermeil

 Lukewarm Water & Soft Liquid Soap.
 If your piece needs a deeper clean, mix a small amount of soft liquid soap into a lukewarm bowl of water and dip a soft cloth into the bowl.
 Wring the cloth and use it to gently rub and polish your piece until it is clean.
 Avoid using a brush (even if it is soft-bristled).
-It can be too abrasive and cause premature wear-down.
+It can be too abrasive and cause scratches.
 Once your piece has been cleaned, rinse it off with a new soft cloth that has been wet with clean water.
 Then carefully dry it with a clean, soft, lint-free cloth or microfiber cloth.

 Do Not Use Abrasives, Acids, Or Other Harsh Cleaning Agents.
 Baking soda and other abrasives can break down the gold plating.
 Likewise, acids (vinegar, lemon juice, etc.) and other harsh cleaning agents can cause premature wear-down.